josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/⚖️_fixivist_chain_of_command.md

 # ⚖️ Fixivist vs "Chain of Command" Institutional Tension
 **First created:** 2025-09-05 | **Last updated:** 2026-04-22
-*How urgency-driven intervention interacts with institutional command structures—and how this tension is mediated, delayed, and redesigned*
+*How urgency-driven intervention interacts with institutional command structures—and how this tension is mediated, delayed, and redesigned.*

 ---